The nekRS Input Files

 a Dirichlet velocity condition, or a flux to impose for a Neumann temperature condition, then

-a device function must be provided in the .oudf
+a device function must be provided in the .oudf file.
+A list of all possible boundary

 conditions is as follows.
 For boundary conditions that require additional input from the user,